SpongePowered/SpongeDocs/source/admins/troubleshooting.rst

 You're probably here because something went wrong with your Sponge server.
 Let's see if we can figure out what it was, and what to do about it.
-If you haven't done so already, we recommend reading :doc:`bukkit-compatibility`.
+If you haven't done so already, we recommend reading :doc:`../general/bukkit-compatibility`.

 Java is not installed on your Computer
 --------------------------------------